rinusser/CodeSnifferUtils/FEATURES.md

      * the above empty line counts as 1 empty line between classes A and B */ class B
     {
     }

+Example 2:

+    <?php
+    /**
+     * this is a file docblock
+     */

+    /**
+     * this is a class docblock, the above newline is OK since there's class AND file docblocks */ class C
+    {
+    }

+When there's empty lines between a docblock and a class, the docblock may be misplaced so an error is generated:

+    <?php
+    /**
+     * this is invalid, might be a misplaced class docblock */

+    class Invalid  //an error will be reported on this line!
+    {
+    }